 Tarken Park and Recreation Center: Mission Accomplished!

-On Sunday, March 18, 2018, 60 volunteers from the International WeLoveU Foundation returned to the Tarken Park and Recreation Center in northeast Philadelphia for round two of their revitalization efforts.
-Initially, the group turned their attention on the park in November of 2017.
-With nearly 70 volunteers, they repainted graffiti-covered walls, uprooted weeds, replaced basketball nets and collected trash.
+On Sunday, March 18, 2018, 60 volunteers from the International WeLoveU Foundation returned to the Tarken Park and Recreation Center in Northeast Philadelphia for round two of their revitalization efforts.
+Initially, the group turned their attention to the park in November 2017.
+This second cleanup at the Tarken Center solidifies WeLoveU’s determination to help fulfill Philadelphia’s 2035 plan in hopes of extending their outreach to other parks and facilities.

 The community really appreciated the volunteer’s hard work and showed it by maintaining the improvements during the winter season.
 Not a single basketball hoop was broken.
 Freshly painted walls on the recreation center remained graffiti-free.
 Litter and other trash once found scattered throughout the park were kept under control.
 Now, the WeLoveU Foundation returned to the neighborhood to complete the remainder of the project.